2.1.2 Caffeic Acid

 Biological Source It occurs widely in more than twenty different species of plants as detailed below: Aconitum napellus L. (Ranunculacea)-Aconite, Monkshood, Blue Rocket; Arctium lappa L. (Asteraceae)-Edible Burdock, Great Burdock, Lappa; Arnica montana L. (Asteraceae)-Mountain Tobacco, Leopard’s-bane; Cinnamonum camphora (L.) J.S.
 Presl.
 (Lauraceae)-Camphor, Hon-Sho; Citrullus coloeynthis (L.) Sehrad.
 (Cucurbitaceae)-Colocynth, Bitter Apple, Wild Gourd Clematis vitalba L. (Ranunculaceae)-Traveler's Joy; Coniun maculatum L. (Apiaceae)-Hemlock; Convalaria majalis L. (Liliaceae)-Lily of the Valley; Crataegus oxycantha L. (Rosaceae)-Howthorn; Digitalis purpurea L. (Serophulariaceae)-Common Foxglove, Digitalis; Equisetum hyemale L. (Equisetaceae)-Shavegrass, Great Scouring Rush; Euphorbia pulcherrima Wild ex Klotsch (Euphorbiaceae)-Poinsettia; Euphrasia officinalis L. (Scrophulariaceae)-Eyebright; Gaultheria procumbens L. (Ericaceae)-Wintergreen, Teaberry, Boxberry; Leonurus cardiaca L. (Lamiaceae)-Motherwort, Santolina charnaecyparissus L. (Asteraceae)-Lavender-Cotton, Seopolia carniolica Jacq.
 (Solanaceae)-Seopolia; Solanum tuberosum L. (Solanaceae)-Potato; Solidago virgaurea L. (Asteraceae)-European Goldenrod, Woundwort; Stachys officinalis (L.) Trevisan (Lamiaceae)-Betony; Trifolium pratense L. (Fabaceae)-Red Clover, Pavine Clover, Cowgrass; Valeriana officinalis L. (Valerianaceae)-Valerian; and Viscum album L. (Loranthaceae)-European Mistletoe.

-Preparation It occurs in plants only in conjugated forms e.g.chlorogenic acid.
+Preparation It occurs in plants only in conjugated forms e.g., chlorogenic acid.
 It has also been isolated from green coffee,* and from roasted coffee.**

 It can also be prepared by the hydrolysis of chlorogenic acid in an acidic medium as shown below:***